Teshome Mitiku: Early life

 Teshome Mitiku was born in Addis Ababa in 1949.
 He is the brother of saxophonist Theodros Mitiku and father of Swedish pop and soul singer Emilia.
-In 1970, he left Ethiopia to Denmark, then Sweden where he got Clinical Psychology.
-Teshome is now living in Washington D.C.
+In 1970, he moved to Europe.
+He initially lived in Denmark and later moved to Sweden where he received a degree in clinical psychology.
+Teshome currently resides in Washington, D.C.

 Career

 Teshome started his career in the 1960s during the country's musical Golden Age, accompanied by his appearance in the Either/Orchestra at Chicago Jazz Festival in September.
 He was a leader of Soul Ekos Band, the first independent musical ensemble recorded in the country.
-During stay in the group, he released hits like "Gara Sir New Betesh", "Yezemed Yebada", "Mot Adeladlogn" and "Hasabe", all of which were written by himself.
+During his stay in the group, he released hits like "Gara Sir New Betesh", "Yezemed Yebada", "Mot Adeladlogn" and "Hasabe", all written by him.

-Before settling to the United States in 1990s, Teshome spent over 20 years in Sweden to pursue musical career, and earned degree in sociology, and support his daughter to become a singer.
+Before settling in the United States in the 1990s, Teshome spent over 20 years in Sweden pursuing a musical career, earning a degree, and supporting his daughter to become a singer.